Confronting axial-vector form factor from lattice QCD with MINERvA antineutrino-proton data

 with $\eta = + 1$ for neutrino scattering and $\eta = - 1$ for antineutrino scattering.
-For deuterium-based calculation, we take the electromagnetic vector form factors from Ref.~\cite{Borah:2020gte} and the axial-vector form factor from Ref.~\cite{Meyer:2016oeg}.
-For inclusive cross sections, we integrate over the kinematically-allowed region of the momentum transfer $ Q^2_- \le Q^2 \le Q^2_+ $
+For deuterium-based calculation, we take the electromagnetic vector form factors from Ref.~\cite{Borah:2020gte} and the axial-vector form factor from Ref.~\cite{Meyer:2016oeg} as default fits to the data below $Q^2 < 1~\mathrm{GeV}^2$.
+Extending the fits to $Q^2 < 3~\mathrm{GeV}^2$ using the same parameterization does not significantly change the results in this paper.
+For total cross sections, we integrate over the kinematically-allowed region of the momentum transfer $ Q^2_- \le Q^2 \le Q^2_+ $

-A direct comparison of the MINERvA measurement~\cite{MINERvA:2023avz} with predictions starting with Eq.~(\ref{eq:xsection_CCQE}) for the antineutrino-hydrogen elastic differential cross sections, averaging over the incoming NUMI flux, and putting cuts on the recoil muon scattering angle $\theta_\mu \le 20^0$ and momentum $1.5~\mathrm{GeV} \le p_\mu \le 20~\mathrm{GeV}$ is shown in Fig.~\ref{figure:MINERvA_data} using the axial form factors from (i) the bubble-chamber data~\cite{Meyer:2016oeg}, and (ii) LQCD~\cite{Jang:2023zts}.
+A direct comparison of the MINERvA measurement~\cite{MINERvA:2023avz,Irani:2023lol} with predictions starting with Eq.~(\ref{eq:xsection_CCQE}) for the antineutrino-hydrogen elastic differential cross sections, averaging over the incoming NUMI flux, and putting cuts on the recoil muon scattering angle $\theta_\mu \le 20^0$ and momentum $1.5~\mathrm{GeV} \le p_\mu \le 20~\mathrm{GeV}$ is shown in Fig.~\ref{figure:MINERvA_data} using the axial form factors from (i) the bubble-chamber data~\cite{Meyer:2016oeg}, and (ii) LQCD~\cite{Jang:2023zts}.
 We identify three regions of the momentum transfer with different significance of form factors from LQCD and existing measurements.
 At low momentum transfers $Q^2 \lesssim 0.2~\mathrm{GeV}^2$, LQCD predictions and fits to the deuterium bubble-chamber data are in good agreement.
 In this region, the experimental errors in the measurement on hydrogen by MINERvA are large, whereas the errors in the deuterium bubble chamber data are smaller, and therefore provide a benchmark.
 However, we remind the reader of the unresolved uncertainty due to the use of models for nuclear corrections in the extraction of form factors from the deuterium data as discussed in Ref.~\cite{Meyer:2016oeg}.

 Looking ahead, calculations of $F_A$ using the current LQCD methodology will improve rapidly in this region as more simulations are done closer to $M_\pi=135$~MeV, $a \to 0$ and on larger volumes.
 Over time, we expect lattice results in this region to be well-characterized by the axial charge~\cite{Cirigliano:2022hob}, (precisely measured already), the axial charge radius and fits with a low-order $z$-expansion.